Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 “Communication makes the world go round.
 It facilitates human connections, and allows us to learn, grow and progress.
 It’s not just about speaking or reading but understanding what is being said – and in some cases what is not being said.” -Richard Branson

-The last year has caused a great deal of disruption in our usual work environments, and especially our means of communication.
-For those who have made the shift to remote or hybrid work for the foreseeable future, our ability to communicate effectively has been tested.
+In an ever-evolving work environment, communication is perhaps the best tool to keep engagement levels high and steady.
+For those who have made the shift to remote or hybrid work, our ability to communicate effectively has been tested.